CSCfi/beacon-python/CONTRIBUTING.md

 ### Testing

 We have a handful of unit tests and integration tests.
-Unit tests are run on every Push and Pull Request, while integration tests run on every Pull Request.
+In our Git workflow unit tests are run on every Push and Pull Request, while integration tests run on every Pull Request.

-This guide on [beacon-python testing](https://beacon-python.readthedocs.io/en/latest/testing.html) might be worth a read.
+For more information this guide on [beacon-python testing](https://beacon-python.readthedocs.io/en/latest/testing.html) might be worth a read.

 ### Submitting Issues